hienvuvg/PL-2303-HXA-Driver/README.md

 # PL2303HXA driver installation guide:

+# 1. How to download this driver:
+ Look for the green button "Clone or Download" and then choose "Download Zip"

+# 2. How to install this driver:
 1. Turn off "windows defender" and your antivirus programs
 2. Run PL2303Dremover.exe
 3. Run PL2303_Prolific_Vista.exe and install